Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Before I go into my educational tirade, let me tell you a story.

 At the time, I was a young, spry 21-year-old on the cusp of turning 22.
 I decided that it was time to visit my mom who lives in Phoenix for Mother’s Day.
 I boarded the plane at the Minneapolis, Minnesota, airport and sat next to an older woman.
-She was in her late 50s and was noticeably nervous for our upcoming flight.
+She was in her late 50s and was noticeably nervous about our upcoming flight.
 She was trembling in her window seat, fidgeting with the corners of her rose embroidered purse.
 I offered her a small smile and asked gently, “Nervous?”

 Her eyes widened and she leans closer to me whisper.
 Her words flowing out in quick concession, “Yes.
 I’m by myself.
 Heading to visit my family.
 I’m a widow with no one to travel with.”
 She paused before emphasizing, “Don’t let them know.”